realm/realm-dotnet/Manual Tests/Readme.md

 You need Android 5.0+ device to run all unit tests.
 1. Execute `adb reverse tcp:9080 tcp:9080`
 1. Execute `adb reverse tcp:9443 tcp:9443`

+## Setting up iOS

+If you're running a simulator, no additional setup is required.
+If you're running tests on a device, you need to update `Constants.ServerUrl` with the url of your server (make sure it's reachable from the device).